Thursday • May 21, 2026

 For over thirty years, the Jacksonville Piano Competition presented by Yamaha has been a cherished tradition at the jazz fest.
 This event remains one of the most thrilling musical spectacles around!

-Five finalists, representing the pinnacle of jazz pianists worldwide, are selected by a blind panel of judges to vie for a cash prize and the opportunity to perform on the Hart Bridge Stage presented by Publix at this year’s festival.
+Five finalists, representing the pinnacle of jazz pianists worldwide, are selected by a blind panel of judges to vie for a cash prize and the opportunity to perform on the Ford on Bay Stage presented by Publix at this year’s festival.
 This intense competition has become a cornerstone of the festival, beloved by many as a chance to witness extraordinary emerging talents in the jazz scene.

 Renowned jazz legends like Marcus Roberts, Brian Culbertson, Christian Sands, Jason Miles, Joey Calderazzo, Lynne Arriale, Dr. John, Per Danielsson, John Thomas, and others have graced the judging panel in the past, adding to the prestige and excitement of the event.